A Visit to Yosemite National Park is Just Part of a Stay At Yosemite Pines

 Hayrides, Storytelling, Outdoor Movies – ask at office for times, locations and other seasonal activities.

-See Yosemite Pines property map for location of Nature/Fitness Trails, Horseshoes and Petting Farm (ask office for feeding times).
+See Yosemite Pines property map for location of Nature/Fitness Trails, and Horseshoes.

 Please note that our pool and some other select amenities will be open no later than Memorial Day Weekend and close no sooner than Labor Day, depending on the weather.
 Some amenities are available year around.